 In the Public Interest (ITPI), a Washington, D.C.-based research and policy group on public services, reported in September 2013 that it found so-called bed guarantees in around 65% of the more than 60 private prison contracts it analyzed, including contracts from Texas, Ohio, Colorado and Florida.
 The bed guarantees, or “lockup quotas,” ranged from 70% minimum occupancy in at least one California facility to 100% occupancy at three Arizona prisons.
 The most common bed guarantee was 90%.

 Public officials who agree to lockup quotas, according to corrections experts, become obligated – against their communities’ best interests – to keep prisons filled to ensure that taxpayer dollars aren’t being wasted.

 “It’s really shortsighted public policy to do anything that ties the hands of the state,” said Michele Deitch, a senior lecturer at the University of Texas School of Public Affairs and an expert on private prisons.
-“If there are these incentives to ...
+“If there are these ...

 Tenth Circuit: Ignoring Prisoner’s Severe Pain Precludes Qualified Immunity

 On August 12, 2014, the Tenth Circuit Court of Appeals held that a prison nurse who refused to examine a prisoner suffering from severe abdominal pain was not entitled to qualified immunity.

 At about 8:35 p.m. on October 5, 2008, Colorado prisoner Homaidan Al-Turki suddenly began feeling severe pain in his left side and abdomen.
 The pain was so intense that he collapsed, vomited and thought he was dying.

 Al-Turki alerted a guard and requested medical attention.
 The guard called the medical center but Nurse Mary Susan Robinson was the only medical staff on duty.